ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 Take a look for DNS TXT records of the `op.fi`, `nordea.fi`, `poppankki.fi`, `saastopankki.fi` and `s-pankki.fi`.

 You can do it with `drill` command, for example `drill -t <domain> TXT`.
+DMARC record lives in the `_dmarc.*` subdomain.

-If you attempt to spoof some of these domain owners, in which cases the message is not delivered on properly configured email servers?
+If you attempt to spoof some of these domain owners, in which cases the messages are not delivered regardless of the content?
+(Who has configured their servers with `reject` policy?)

 Let's stop with the banking theme, and have fun with Netflix instead.